Kiev, separatists fret at gun law in Ukraine's rebel regions

 DONETSK Ukraine Firearms stores in the separatist-held city of Donetsk in east Ukraine stand empty, the guns that once lined the shelves now sold out or stolen at gunpoint.

 "In a time of war, everyone wants a weapon.
-There are just none left to sell or even give away," said manager Alexander Lutsevich in the wood-paneled office of his downtown store.
+There are just none left to sell or even give away," said manager Alexander Lutsevich in the wood-panelled office of his downtown store.

 The ousting of local authorities in east Ukraine by pro-Russian rebels, and a flood of weapons into the region, have led to a breakdown in law and order that further complicates Kiev's efforts to reassert control.